 Screen Academy Scotland is a collaboration between Edinburgh Napier University and Edinburgh College of Art, dedicated to fostering the future of film makers.
 Teaching film, TV, animation, photography, journalism and acting, our aim is to allow talent to thrive while equipping students with the knowledge and hands-on experience they need to become skilled, confident and employable graduates.

-Screen Academy Scotland is one of only three film academies in the UK recognised by Creative Skillset as a centre of excellence in film practise education.
+Screen Academy Scotland is recognised by Creative Skillset as a centre of excellence in film practise education.

 For further information, visit the Screen Academy website.